VolSplat: Rethinking Feed-Forward 3D Gaussian Splatting with Voxel-Aligned Prediction: Method

 To convert the unstructured dense point cloud $P$ into a structured volumetric representation, we voxelize the points~\cite{wang2024embodiedscan}.
 For each 3D point $p=(x_p,y_p,z_p)$ we compute integer voxel index $(i,j,k)$ by dividing by the voxel size $v_s$ and rounding.

 where $\operatorname{rnd}(\cdot)$ denotes rounding to the nearest integer.

-Let $S_{i,j,k}$ be the set of all points falling into voxel $(i,j,k)$ and $f_{p}$be the image feature corresponding to each point $p \in S_{i,j,k}$ The features within this voxel are aggregated via average pooling along the channel dimension, resulting in the voxel feature. resulting in the voxel feature $V_{i,j,k}$:
+Let $S_{i,j,k}$ be the set of all points falling into voxel $(i,j,k)$ and $f_{p}$be the image feature corresponding to each point $p \in S_{i,j,k}$ The features within this voxel are aggregated via average pooling along the channel dimension, resulting in the voxel feature $V_{i,j,k}$: